Tax Debt Relief: Relieve IRS Debts From Taxes

 What is a tax shield?

-A tax shield is the reduction in income taxes that results from taking an allowable deduction from taxable income.
+A tax shield is an income tax reduction resulting from taking an allowable deduction from taxable income.
 For example, because interest on debt is a tax-deductible expense, taking on debt creates a tax shield.